 |Loan terms (in years)|

 Because Lendistry works with business owners who have good to excellent personal credit, you can expect fairly competitive rates.
 However, the APR you receive will also be based on your monthly revenue, time in business and other factors.
 To get the best rate — and largest loan amount — you’ll need to exceed Lendistry’s minimum requirements.

-Lendistry requires you and your business to meet the following requirements:
+Lendistry required you and your business to meet the following criteria:

 - At least two years in business

 - 680 or higher personal FICO credit score

 - No bankruptcies in the last three years

 Lendistry requires relatively few documents